JHZhang677/capstone/README.md

 ## Repository Structure

 - `Meeting Minutes/` - meeting notes and records
-- `Meeting Slides/` - slides used in meetings and presentations
 - `code/` - source code and scripts
 - `data/` - processed or working data
 - `doc/` - project documents